Trump: ‘Glad to have helped’ striking union workers, Bath shipyard reach agreement

 — Donald J. Trump (@realDonaldTrump) August 10, 2020

-However, the Federal Mediation and Conciliation Service had this to say in their release about the new contract proposal: “Notable contributors to the process leading to the settlement were Assistant to the President and Director of the Office of Trade and Manufacturing Policy Peter Navarro, AFL-CIO Metal Trades Department President Jimmy Hart and IAM International President Robert Martinez.”
+“Notable contributors to the process leading to the settlement were Assistant to the President and Director of the Office of Trade and Manufacturing Policy Peter Navarro, AFL-CIO Metal Trades Department President Jimmy Hart and IAM International President Robert Martinez,” the service said in its news release announcing the agreement.

+Tim Suitter, Local S6 spokesman, declined to comment on the president’s tweet, but said the union is thankful for the federal mediator’s help in the negotiations process.

+“We’re glad that we were able to come to a tentative agreement for our union members,” said Suitter.
+“We were able to stay in the process and hammer something out that will work for both sides.
+“We look forward to the vote and to get back to work.”

+BIW spokesman David Hench said the company “appreciates the efforts of the [Federal Mediation and Conciliation Service] mediator which helped both sides reach this tentative agreement.”

+It’s unclear what role the White House played in getting that mediator involved.

-The shipyard and union negotiators agreed late Friday on a new contract proposal after a week of contentious negotiations aided by a federal mediator.
-If union members vote to accept the contract offer later this month, it would end a strike set to enter its eighth week Monday.
+The shipyard and union negotiators agreed late Friday on a new contract proposal after a week of contentious negotiations.
+If union members vote to accept the contract offer later this month, it would end a strike that’s now in its eighth week.

 Local S6 of the Machinists Union announced Saturday that the revised contract offer maintains current subcontracting language.
 The current contract, which expired in late June, allowed subcontracting after a joint review period by both parties.